03

 But the moment I saw my father, so helpless, so desperate.
 I couldn't move.

-It was not just about me anymore, it was about whole Malhotra family.
+It was not just about me anymore, it was about the whole Malhotra family.
 My family.

 If this gets out, it will ruin the company my parents worked their ass off to build.